Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Our Approch

 \subsubsection{Context Aggregation via Transformer}

-Although the multi-block feature fusion fuses information from different layers, the feature vector $\mathbf{x}$ only captures the appearance of an independent image.
-To aggregate contextual cues in multiple images, we feed the sequence (sorted $k_1$ nearest neighbors) into a Transformer encoder composed of Multi-Head Attention (MHA) and feed-forward networks (FFN).
+The multi-block feature fusion module fuses low-level features in the shallower block with the high-level semantic features in the deeper block.
+However, feature vector $\mathbf{x}$ only captures the appearance of an independent image.
+As we discussed before, persons or vehicles in the same identity but captured under different view angles provide complementary information to each other, which is known as context.
+Together with its context, an image forms a comprehensive description for an object, which is more robust than a single image can achieve.
+To aggregate the contextual cues in multiple images, we feed the sequence ($k_1$ nearest neighbors) into a Transformer encoder where Multi-Head Attention (MHA) updates each single image descriptor $\mathbf{x}$ with a weighted average of all the other image descriptors based on scaled dot-product similarity.
+A feed-forward network (FFN) adds non-linearity to the aggregation.
 The Transformer encoder is visualized in \cref{fig:transformer encoder}.